chingc/demo-github-actions-branch-name/README.md

 It's simple, but there are quirks depending on how the workflow is triggered.

-Edge case (more quirks): If your commit is tagged this method will return the tag.
+Edge case: If your commit is tagged this method will return the tag.
 See SO link below.

 ## Overview